The Creation of Hatred

 The hatred that is currently infusing itself into our country then gets amplified by the media.

 With regard to hating President Trump, cable TV news programs, for instance, often feature personalities who discuss political events with a constant drumbeat of "Look at what the President has done wrong now."
 They focus on scare stories, over-hyping the dangers of the President's actions.
 At the same time, they omit the good news of the President's positive accomplishments.
 This is alienation, not news reporting or analysis.

 Newscasters and their guests on the right of the political spectrum, unfortunately, also sometimes foster hatred.
-They too sometimes encourage hatred by presenting their viewpoints in a tone of disdain and contempt or overly-emotive hysteria rather than in straight-forward descriptions and analyses of the issues.
+They too encourage hatred when they present their viewpoints in a tone of disdain, contempt or overly-emotive hysteria rather than in straight-forward descriptions and analyses of the issues.

 For a detailed academic article on how the current hate-filled political atmosphere has developed in a manner so strikingly similar to the way alienating parents teach their children to hate the targeted parent, see the comprehensive article here by parental alienation expert Joseph Goldberg.

 Do the TV, internet, or radio sources that you get your news from give fair coverage?

 The disdain and contempt of so much political newscasting parallel the tone by which alienating parents turn their children against the other parent.
 Now that you have become aware of the dangers of fostering hatred, can you hear when newscasters and their guest interviewees are promoting speaking in these hate-promoting ways?
 Can you spot attitudes of disdain and contempt, and/or hysteria, that breed hatred?